Lazerbeak12345/chaml/README.md

 ### Overloadig functions

-The `~` operator makes the function on the right the function to call given its number of arguments and the args that were passed in.
+The `~` (tilda) operator makes the function on the right the function to call given its number of arguments and the args that were passed in.

 ```chaml
 tog=true;//A value that myF will be modifying